chauff/cse1500-web-transcripts/Lecture-3.md

  * once this method is called, it leads to an error:
  * ReferenceError: gamesStarted is not defined;
  * methods added on-the-fly cannot access 'private' variables */ gameStatModule.decrGamesStarted();
 ```

 Summarizing the module pattern:

 - Advantages:
   - Encapsulation is achieved;
   - Object members are either public or private;
 - Issues:
   - Changing the type of membership (public/private) takes effort (unlike in Java where a 'private' simply becomes 'public').
-    - Methods added on the fly later cannot access "private" members (as seen in the last code snippet).
+  - Methods added on the fly later cannot access 'private' members (as seen in the last code snippet).

 Once again, things are not as easy as they seem, in the [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS/blob/master/scope%20&%20closures/README.md#you-dont-know-js-scope--closures) series, a whole book is dedicated to scopes and closures.

 ## Events and the DOM